-The scheme is available to families where all parents are working (on an employed or self-employed basis) 16 hours a week and meet a minimum income level (generally £167 a week for over 23 year olds) with each earning less than £100,000 a year.
+The scheme is available to families where all parents are working (on an employed or self-employed basis) 16 hours a week and meet a minimum income level (generally £183 a week for over 21 year olds) with each earning less than £100,000 a year.
 Parents who are receiving support through Tax Credits or Universal Credit are not eligible.

 Parents need to register with the government and open an online account.
-The government 'top up' payments into this account at a rate of 20p for every 80p that families pay in.
+The government 'top up'

+payments into this account at a rate of 20p for every 80p that families pay in.
 The scheme is generally limited to £10,000 per child per year.
 The government's contribution is therefore a maximum of £2,000 per child.

 Employer Supported Childcare closed to new entrants on 4 October 2018.
 Parents who qualify for both schemes are able to choose which scheme they wish to use but families cannot benefit from both schemes at the same time.
-To find out about all childcare options click here.